Maria has set up and run Yogahome since 1998, and taught yoga for 12 years.

 She holds a British Wheel of Yoga teaching diploma and the BWY pregnancy yoga module.

 Her teaching style is a strong flowing practice with a focus on alignment in the postures.

 Scarlett teaches with emphasis on alignment and quality of breath.
 Her approach is technical, precise and creative.
 Expect sequences that explore the anatomy of the body in stillness and movement, as well as the subtle, energetic body.

 She completed the Yogacampus teacher training in 2011 with Susanne Lahusen as her main teacher.
 Her approach is also informed by her studies in Somatics as part of an MA degree at London Contemporary Dance School, and career in movement and dance.
 Scarlett joined Maria in the office as studio manager in 2014.

 Elena joined the Yogahome family back in 2016, whilst completing her yoga teacher training.
-Her role at the studio evolved through the years, and she is now Yogahome’s marketing and communication manager.
+Her role at the studio evolved through the years, and she is now Yogahome’s Studio Manager as well as Marketing and Communication Manager.
 She also teaches a variety of yoga classes throughout the week.

 Rebecca is a Naturopathic Nutritional Therapist, trained at the College of Naturopathic Medicine.
 She is an advocate in holistic living and advises her clients in nutrition, wellness, and yoga.

 She practices yoga herself frequently, mainly vinyasa flow and attends yoga retreats yearly.
 She has found the effects of yoga so beneficial to her health and wellbeing.

 She also runs an Etsy shop selling vintage and contemporary jewellery.